archimondain/BinaryTreeConsole/readme.md

 # Purpose
-It displays a binary on the console.
+It displays a binary tree on the console.

 # Usage
 ````java